Statuette of a Woman (6th–5th centuries BC, Ayrum)

-Statuette of a Woman from the 6th to 5th centuries BC, is a bronze statue discovered in Ayrum, Armenia.
+Statuette of a Woman from the 6th to 5th century BC is a bronze statue discovered in Ayrum, Armenia.
 It is included in the History Museum of Armenia's collection under the number 2225-1.

 Description

 The figure is a miniature cast figure of a nude woman standing on the platform corner, with long legs, high hair, a flat face, and a large, straight nose.
 The eyes and ears are pronounced by round dimples.
 On her neck, she has on a thick necklace.
 Extended in her left hand, there is a pear-shaped jug, her right elbow is bent holding a drinking horn.
-Figures with forms of female deities, make use of temples for various ritual ceremonies.
-The nude female statuettes were linked with the ritual belief of fertility and incorporated with the goddess Anahit, who as a mother-goddess was also included in the Battle, fertility, and functions of the goddess of love, being the gardening, wheat, and patron goddess of animals.
+The nude female statuettes were linked with the ritual belief of fertility and incorporated with the goddess Anahit, who as a mother-goddess was also included in the battle, fertility, and functions of the goddess of love, gardening, wheat, and patron goddess of animals.